All the eight B vitamins in a strong complex

 Biotin (vitamin B7 / B8)

-This vitamin is also called the beauty vitamin because it is involved in the maintenance of skin, hair and mucous membranes.
-However, biotin has several other functions.
-In various litterature it has been called vitamin B7, vitamin B8 and also vitamin H.
+This vitamin is also called the "beauty vitamin" because it is involved in the maintenance of skin, hair, and mucous membranes.
+Biotin has several other functions, however.
+In the literature, it has been called vitamin B7, vitamin B8, and even vitamin H.

-Biotin acts as a coenzyme to a variety of enzymes involved in the normal metabolism of the macronutrients, carbohydrates, proteins and fats.
+Biotin serves as a coenzyme for a variety of enzymes involved in normal metabolism of macronutrients (carbohydrates, proteins, and fats.)
 This metabolism of nutrients and conversion of amino acids into glycogen also affects the body's energy metabolism.
-Biotin is involved in the maintenance of skin and hair by entering into the keratin protein that hair and the epidermis is made up of.
-Thereby, it also helps the fast-growing cells in the skin and mucous membranes to regenerate.
-It is also involved in the enzymes that produce fat, particularly in the skin cells which are replaced very frequently.
-The nervous system, including the brain also needs biotin to produce neurotransmitters and thus function normally.
-These neurotransmitters also support a normal psychological function.
+Biotin is involved in the maintenance of skin and hair by entering into keratin, a protein that our hair and epidermis is made of.
+Thereby, it also helps regenerate the fast-growing cells in the skin and mucous membranes.
+Biotin is also involved in the enzymes that produce fat, particularly in the skin cells which are replaced very frequently.
+The nervous system, including the brain, also needs biotin to produce neurotransmitters for normal functioning.
+These neurotransmitters also support normal psychological functioning.

-Biotin is degraded by high temperatures, processing of food and by intake of large amounts of raw egg whites.
+Biotin is degraded by high temperatures, processing of food, and ingestion of large amounts of raw egg whites.
 Coffee and excessive amounts of alcohol and smoking also deplete biotin.
-Infants are more sensitive to low levels of biotin, because they have fewer biotin producing bacteria in the gut.
+Infants are more sensitive to low levels of biotin because they have fewer biotin-producing bacteria in the gut.

 Folic acid (vitamin B9)

-Folic acid is probably best known as an important vitamin for women before and during pregnancy, as it takes part in maternal tissue growth during pregnancy, where a daily dose of 400 micrograms contributes to the normal development of the child's brain and spinal cord.
+Folic acid is probably best known as an important vitamin for women before and during pregnancy.
+It is necessary for maternal tissue growth during pregnancy, where a daily dose of 400 micrograms contributes to normal development of the child's brain and spinal cord.

-Another reason why pregnant women need more folic acid is its role in cell division, as the fetus requires this vitamin for forming new cells.
+Another reason why pregnant women need more folic acid is because of its role in cell division.
+The fetus requires this vitamin when forming new cells.
 Folic acid is also included in the formation of new blood cells in the bone marrow.
-The number of red blood cells is related to fatigue and exhaustion.
-Folic acid contributes to a normal immune function in that cell-mediated immunity ie white blood cells are especially dependent on adequate folic acid.
-Folic acid is enzymatically converted to tetrahydrofolate which contributes to a myriad of processes such as the formation of amino acids.
+The number of red blood cells is inversely related to fatigue and exhaustion.
+Folic acid contributes to a normal immune function in that cell-mediated immunity (i.e., white blood cells) are especially dependent on adequate levels of folic acid.
+Folic acid is enzymatically converted into tetrahydrofolate that contributes to a myriad of processes such as the formation of amino acids.
 Folic acid supports a normal mental function by being involved in the body's serotonin production.
-Folic acid is involved in homocysteine metabolism like vitamin B6 and B12, where it helps to convert homocysteine into methionine.
-Some of the regenerated methionine is used for the production of S-adenosylmethionine (SAM) which is involved in the formation of a number of hormones and neurotransmitters that affect mood.
+Folic acid is involved in homocysteine metabolism just like vitamins B6 and B12.
+Here, it helps convert homocysteine into methionine.
+Some of the regenerated methionine is used by the body to make S-adenosylmethionine (SAM) which is involved in the formation of a number of hormones and neurotransmitters that affect mood.
 SAM is also necessary for cell growth and repair.

-Folic acid might be reduced from alcohol intake, anticonvulsants, and in women using contraceptives.
+Folic acid is reduced by alcohol intake, anticonvulsants, and oral use of contraceptives.

 Cobalamin (vitamin B12)

 Cobalamin is named after the trace element cobalt, which is included in the vitamin.
-Vitamin B12 often occurs together with vitamin B9 and has some similar features.
+Vitamin B12 often occurs together with vitamin B9 and has some of the same features.
 Absorption of cobalamin from the intestine depends on a particular glycoprotein in the stomach known as intrinsic factor.

-Cobalamin contributes to the body's normal energy metabolism by being included in the citric acid cycle.
+Cobalamin contributes to the body's normal energy metabolism by supporting the citric acid cycle.
 This energy production helps to reduce fatigue and exhaustion.
 Cobalamin contributes to normal mental functions by being involved in the body's serotonin production.
-Cobalamin is part of the metabolism of homocysteine along with vitamin B6 and B9, where it helps to convert homocysteine into methionine.
+Cobalamin is involved in the metabolism of homocysteine together with vitamins B6 and B9, where it helps convert homocysteine into methionine.
 Some of the methionine used for the production of S-adenosylmethionine (SAM) which is involved in the formation of a number of hormones and neurotransmitters that affect mood.
-SAM is also required for cell growth and repair and it also has influence on the myelin covering the nerve cells, which support the normal nerve function.
-Cobalamin contributes to a normal immune function through its involvement in the formation of nucleic acids and proteins like vitamin B6 and B9.
+SAM is also required for cell growth and repair and it also influences the myelin sheaths that cover the nerve cells for the support of normal nerve function.
+Cobalamin contributes to normal immune functioning through its involvement in the formation of nucleic acids and proteins such as vitamin B6 and vitamin B9.
 Cobalamin contributes to a normal production of red blood cells.
-This takes place via the hematopoietic stem cells in the bone marrow, where they are formed.
+This takes place via the hematopoietic stem cells in the bone marrow where they are formed.

-Individuals who lack intrinsic factor usually get their B12 from injections.
+Individuals who lack intrinsic factor usually get their vitamin B12 injections.
 Plants do not contain vitamin B12.
-This is why especially vegetarians must be aware of getting sufficient B12.
-Also elderly people with low levels of gastric acid must be aware of getting sufficient B12.
+This is why vegetarians and vegans must make sure to get sufficient amounts of vitamin B12 from other sources such as supplements.
+Also, elderly people with low levels of gastric acid must make sure to get enough B12.